-We continue to focus on disciplined capital deployment through profitable organic loan growth and execution of our capital plan.
-Our marketing strategy remains focused on expanding wallet share with existing customers and adding new accounts to achieve continued loan growth in 2019.
+- We continue to focus on disciplined capital deployment through profitable organic loan growth and execution of our capital plan. - Our marketing strategy is focused on adding new accounts to achieve continued loan growth.
+For credit cards, we are also focused on increasing utilization with existing customers. - Total expenses are expected to increase reflecting continued investment in brand awareness and technological capabilities.